ivpk/uapi/openapi/docs.md

   are stored.

-- **Agent** - a software responsible for data exchange, accepts data queries, reads data from a Resource and returns data via API using UDTS exchange protocol.
+- **Agent** - a software responsible for data exchange, accepts data queries, reads data from a Resource and returns data via API using UAPI exchange protocol.

 - **Gateway** - a reverse proxy, responsible for routing client requests to